Teach African American History At Home

 [playht_player width=”100%” height=”90px” voice=”en-US-Standard-C”]

 Successful Black Parenting magazine welcomes this article contribution written by Kimberly A. Morrow about the best ways parents can teach African American history at home.
-Today, it is critical that our history does not get rewritten, glossed over, white-washed, or erased.
+Today, it is critical that our history does not get rewritten, glossed over, whitewashed, or erased.
 Our oral and written histories are at stake with many states, as well as a former president, banishing curriculums such as the Pulitzer Prize-winning New York Times’ 1619 Project and Critical Race Theory (CRT), which both tell the truth about American History.
+Let’s teach African American history at home first and foremost.

 – Janice Robinson-Celeste, Publisher of Successful Black Parenting